ipfs-inactive/research-bitswap/strategy-impl/round_robin_queue.md

 -   `allocations` is a list of round-robin peers (`RRPeer`s) which maintain the state of each peer throughout a round-robin round.
-This is a list of `RRPeer`'s rather than a map `peerID` to corresponding allocation because we r   treat this as a queue of peers that we want to maintain the order of.
+This is a list of `RRPeer`'s rather than a map `peerID` to corresponding allocation because we treat this as a queue of peers that we want to maintain the order of.

 ```{.go .lib}
 // Round Robin Queue